ducthanh98/ducthanh98-hugo/web/content/posts/aws-sap.md

 - Use ENI in VPC
 - Connect on-premises over VPN or Direct Connect
 - Workspaces are not HA, they occupy a single az
+### AWS Global Accelerator
+- Have 2 anycast IP
+- Anycast IP's allow a single IP to be in multiple locations.
+Routing moves traffic to closest location
+- Can be used for non HTTP/s
 ## Machine Learning
 # Kendra
 ![Screenshot](/aws/kendra.png)